 Temperature profiles and time-series

-Results from the 30-year simulations of heat extraction in both 1D and 3D models indicate an overall energy change of ~ ΔE = 1.14 × 1012 J that equals the heat load of -1200 W extracted constantly from the BHE for 30 years, suggesting the lack of recharge from the geothermal heat flux (0.063 W/m²) during that time interval.
+Results from the 30-year simulations of heat extraction in both 1D and 3D models indicate an overall energy change of ~ ΔE = 1.14 × 1012 J that equals the heat load of -1200 W extracted constantly from the BHE for 30 years, suggesting a lack of recharge from the geothermal heat flux (0.063 W/m²) during that time interval.
 Fig. 4 shows the temperature profiles extracted from the 1D and 3D models after 1 year and 30 years of heat extraction.
 Assuming that 1D models represent the far field conditions, we compare the temperature profiles extracted at distances x = 4.5 m and x = 26.5 m from the BHE in the 3D models to the temperature distribution in the 1D 73-m² and 2200-m² models after 1 and 30 years of heat extraction, respectively.

 The temperatures profiles from the 1D 40-m long finite model with constant heat flux boundaries (dark blue line) first confirm that the extraction of a heat load of 1200 W induces a uniform temperature decline of 5°C along the borehole for both simulation periods, in accordance with the mathematical model.
 The Gaussian-type temperature distribution along the semi-infinite model (light blue line) however suggests that part of the heat is sourced from the areas situated above and below the borehole.
-Although axial recharge to the borehole is limited to a ~15% within the first year (i.e. comparison between the difference in temperature at the mid-borehole depth in the 73m² finite and semi-infinite 1D models), this effect is prominent after 30 years of heat extraction (2200 m² model), where the temperature decline at the mid-borehole in the semi-infinite model (Tmin=8.2 °C) is only ~60% of the temperature decline in the corresponding finite model (Tmin = 6.2°C).
+Although axial recharge to the borehole is limited to ~15% within the first year (determined from the difference in temperature at the mid-borehole depth in the 73m² finite and semi-infinite 1D models), this effect is prominent after 30 years of heat extraction (2200 m² model).
+The temperature decline at the mid-borehole in the semi-infinite model (Tmin=8.2 °C) is only ~60% of the temperature decline in the corresponding finite model (Tmin = 6.2°C).